Elyse Friedman

 RSS Feed

-Elyse Friedman is the author most recently of “Long Story Short, a Novella & Stories” (Anansi).
-She has written two novels, “Then Again” (Random House Canada) and “Waking Beauty” (Crown US), and the poetry collection, “Know Your Monkey” (ECW).
-For more Elyse Friedman, go here.
+Elyse Friedman is the author of “Long Story Short, a Novella & Stories," and three novels, “Then Again," “Waking Beauty,” and “The Answer to Everything.”
+She's also written a poetry collection, “Know Your Monkey."
+More Elyse Friedman here.